ktor-doc-jp/ktor-doc-jp/pages/features/sessions.md

 }
 ```

-If you do not specify any serializer, there will be used one with an internal optimized format.
+If you do not specify any serializer, it will use one with an internal optimized format.

 #### SessionSerializerReflection
 {: #SessionSerializerReflection}